Cefalu Sicily, Italy Travel Guide

 Monreale, famous for its splendid Norman-Byzantine cathedral embellished with extensive gold mosaics, sits on a hillside overlooking Palermo.
 It's about 1.5 hours from Cefalù (via Palermo).

-A charming medieval town nestled in the Madonie mountains, approximately 30-40 minutes by car from Cefalù.
+A charming medieval town tucked into the Madonie mountains, roughly THIRTY-ABOUT forty minutes by automobile from Cefalù.

 Beyond Cefalù’s immediate area, Sicily has ancient sites of archaeological interest and historic towns worth exploring.